 Fortis Launches Institute to Revolutionize Gene-Based Disease Treatment

-Fortis Healthcare has launched a new medical institute dedicated to genomic medicine, aiming to enhance personalized and gene-targeted healthcare for complex diseases such as cancer, heart disorders, and neurological conditions.
+Fortis Healthcare has launched a new medical institute dedicated to genomic medicine, which aims to increase individual and gene-targeted healthcare for complex diseases such as cancer, heart disorders, and neurological conditions.

-The Fortis Institute of Genomic Medicine, unveiled on Tuesday, will use advanced genetic testing to improve diagnosis, early detection, and treatment precision.
-According to the hospital, the initiative brings together specialists from oncology, cardiology, neurology, pathology, and genomics under one umbrella to decode genetic markers and deliver tailored care.
+The Fortis Institute of Genomic Medicine, unveiled on Tuesday, would use advanced genetic testing to improve diagnosis, initial identity and precision of treatment.
+According to the hospital, the initiative brings experts from oncology, cardiology, neurology, pathology and genomics together to decode genetic markers and provide tailored care.

-Focusing on onco-genomics, cardio-genomics, and neuro-genomics, the institute will apply cutting-edge research to offer customized treatments for patients with aggressive cancers, congenital heart diseases, and rare neurological conditions.
+The institute will apply state-of-the-art research to offer customized treatment for patients with aggressive cancer, congenital heart diseases, and rare neurological conditions, focusing on onco- genomics, cardio- genomics and neuro- genomics.

-Speaking at the launch event held at Fortis Memorial Research Institute (FMRI), Gurugram, Facility Director Yash Rawat emphasized the importance of genomics in managing India’s rising burden of non-communicable diseases.
+Speaking at the launch event held at Fortis Memorial Research Institute (FMRI), Gurugram, Director of Facility Yash Rawat emphasized the importance of genomics in managing India’s increasing burden of non-communicable diseases.

-“Whether it’s a child with unexplained anemia or a woman with a family history of breast cancer, genomics enables more precise treatment strategies, better outcomes, and risk reduction,” Rawat said.
+“Whether it is a child with unexplained anemia or a woman with a family history of breast cancer, genomics enables more accurate treatment strategies, better results and risk decrease,” Rawat said.

-Fortis noted that through genomics, doctors will be better equipped to understand genetic conditions, offer more accurate therapies, and ensure early diagnosis—especially for patients with inherited or rare disorders.
+Fortis stated that through genomics, doctors will be better equipped to understand genetic conditions, provide more accurate treatment, and ensure early diagnosis – especially for patients with inheritance or rare disorders.

 Leave a Reply